-1. Check the victim for consciousness.
+Check the scene for safety.
+Check the infant for consciousness.
 Gently tap the shoulder or flick the bottom of the heel and shout.

 a.
-Position 2 or 3 fingers on the center of the breastbone, just below the nipple line.
-Keep your upper hand on the forehead to maintain an open airway.
+Position two or three fingers on the center of the infant’s breastbone, just below the nipple line.

 b.
 Compress the chest 1½ inches in depth 30 times.

 c.
 After giving compressions, give breaths.
 Tilt the infant's head back, slightly, using one hand on the forehead and lifting up on the infant's chin with two fingers of your other hand.
 Cover both the infant’s nose and mouth with your mouth and give two small, slow breaths, watching for the infant’s chest to rise.

 d.
 Continue with 30 compressions / two breathes, 30 compressions / two breathes, etc.